stroumpio/CountNPass/README.md

 achieving resistance to shoulder surfing attacks.

 Two experiments were conducted:
-1. A usability experiment showing that a novice user could authenticate with 89% success rate.
+1. A usability experiment
-2. A security experiment proving the system’s resistance to observation attacks even in clear screen view.
+2. A security experiment

 The current form of the project refers to the **usability experiment**